The Art and Science of the Cannabis Sommelier: evaluating flower for total quality control, psychotropic effects, and variety type designation.

 Interpener: The Cannabis Sommelier

-The are many elements of Interpening that were inspired by the world of wine and sommeliers.
-As the cannabis industry further develops and legalizes, many elements of wine from appellations, terroir, typicity, horticulture, and authority will carry over into cannabis.
+Many elements of Interpening were inspired by the world of wine and sommeliers.
+As the cannabis industry further develops and legalizes, many elements of wine classification, from appellations, terroir, typicity, horticulture, and authority will carry over into cannabis.

 Cannabis Speciation and Strain Names